RealDeHess/CommunityBeastmen/README.md

 `fff` remove fog of war

-`tele` click on general, click on target, enter this command, and voila.
+`tele` click on a general, click on a target and enter this command to teleport.